GameBoy/gameboy.github.io/wiki/flashcarts.md

 Most bootlegs can be flashed with normal Game Boy games as long as the game is compatible with MBC5 for Game Boy and Game Boy Color bootlegs or as long as the game is compatible with SRAM (and the cart has a big enough SRAM chip) for Game Boy Advance.
 Saving will work as expected on a normal cart as long as your bootleg game has a working save battery installed.

-# There are Three Types of ROM Carts

-The three types are as follows, internal memory single ROM carts, internal memory multi ROM carts, and external memory multi ROM carts.

-# **Internal Memory Single ROM Carts**
+# Internal Memory Single ROM Carts

 These carts imitate OEM carts in both form and function.
 They can only hold one game at a time, normally.
 Most common bootlegs are of this style.
 A recommended vendor for these style of carts (both GB and GBA) is [insideGadgets.](https://shop.insidegadgets.com/) These style carts often imitate or emulate OEM hardware.